llee454/amina/bin/help.md

   Tells Amina to read FILENAME, which must contain valid Scheme code, and to evaluate it before processing data.

+  -w | --warn
+  Tells Amina to print out warnings whenever it detects that you are doing something that may be a mistake.
+For example, whenever Amina references a null value in a data expression, it will print a warning to STDERR.

   -x | --debug
   Tells Amina to print out contexts and paths when evaluating expressions.
 You can use this option to debug templates, however it